Are your chronically low levels of energy due to adrenal fatigue or chronic fatigue?

 Aren’t they the same condition?

-Think of adrenal fatigue and chronic fatigue as two separate but overlapping circles – like the ones found in a Venn diagram.
-Chronic fatigue and adrenal fatigue may be two separate conditions.
+Think of adrenal fatigue (AF) and chronic fatigue syndrome (CFS) as two separate but overlapping circles – like the ones found in a Venn diagram.
+CFS and AF may be two separate conditions.
 But because they share so many similar symptoms, there’s a lot of overlap.
 And it’s really easy to get confused.

 Let’s dispell the cloud cover surrounding these conditions so you can see them as they are – two separate medical conditions.